 The AAPI Alliance kicks off Asian American and Pacific Islander Heritage Month celebrations with a beach clean up

 The AAI Alliance was founded by Roz Williams (Content Marketing Specialist), Angie Vu (Senior Customer Success Manager) and Eric Byun (Adv.
 Analytics Product Manager).

 “We started the AAPI Alliance as a safe place where employees who identify as Asian or Pacific Islander can find community, encouragement and have open dialogue while also celebrating all the things we love about our culture,” says Roz Williams, Content Marketing Specialist.
 “The AAPI Alliance has allowed us to meet coworkers from across the globe that we would not necessarily get to interact with otherwise.
 It’s really special to see how we are making a difference at nCino and impacting the company’s vision and efforts when it comes to diversity, equity and inclusion.”

-Inspired by the Stop AAPI Hate movement, the AAPI Alliance affinity group was founded to help nCino employees connect, share resources and process violence against the Asian and Pacific Islander communities.
+Inspired by the Stop AAPI Hate movement, the AAPI Alliance ERG was founded to help nCino employees connect, share resources and process violence against the Asian and Pacific Islander communities.
 Now, the group has moved from a place of fear to a place of celebrating their heritage and educating nCino’s executive team, fellow employees and decision makers within the organization.
-As with all nCino’s affinity groups, the AAPI Alliance is centered around building a diverse community within the company and fostering a positive environment in which employees feel empowered and valued.
+As with all nCino’s ERGs, the AAPI Alliance is centered around building a diverse community within the company and fostering a positive environment in which employees feel empowered and valued.